Black Codes (United States): Tennessee

 Tennessee had been occupied by the Union for a long period during the war.
 As military governor of Tennessee, Andrew Johnson declared a suspension of the slave code in September 1864.
 However, these laws were still enforced in lower courts.
-In 1865, Tennessee freedpeople had no legal status whatsoever, and local jurisdictions often filled the void with extremely harsh Black Codes.
-During that year, Blacks went from one-fiftieth to one-third of the State's prison population.
+In 1865, Tennessee freedmen had no legal status whatsoever, and local jurisdictions often filled the void with extremely harsh Black Codes.
+During that year, blacks went from one-fiftieth to one-third of the State's prison population.

 Tennessee had a particularly urgent desire to re-enter the Union's good graces and end the occupation.
 When the Tennessee Legislature began to debate a Black Code, it received such negative attention in the Northern press that no comprehensive Code was ever established.
-Instead, the State legalized Black suffrage and passed a civil rights law guaranteeing Blacks equal rights in commerce and access to the Courts.
+Instead, the State legalized black suffrage and passed a civil rights law guaranteeing blacks equal rights in commerce and access to the Courts.

 However, Tennessee society, including its judicial system, retained the same racist attitudes as did other states.
-Although its legal code did not discriminate against Blacks so explicitly, its law enforcement and criminal justice systems relied more heavily on racist enforcement discretion to create a de facto Black Code.
-The state already had vagrancy and apprenticeship laws which could easily be enforced in the same way as Black Codes in other states.
+Although its legal code did not discriminate against blacks so explicitly, its law enforcement and criminal justice systems relied more heavily on racist enforcement discretion to create a de facto Black Code.
+The state already had vagrancy and apprenticeship laws that easily could be enforced in the same way as Black Codes were in other states.
 Vagrancy laws came into much more frequent use after the war.
-And just as in Mississippi, Black children were often bound in apprenticeship to their former owners.
+And, just as in Mississippi, black children in Tennessee often were bound in apprenticeship to their former owners.

-The legislature passed two laws on May 17, 1865; one to "Punish all Armed Prowlers, Guerilla, Brigands, and Highway Robbers"; the other to authorize capital punishment for thefts, burglary, and arson.
-These laws were targeted at Blacks and enforced disproportionately against Blacks, but did not discuss race explicitly.
+The legislature passed two laws on May 17, 1865: one to "Punish all Armed Prowlers, Guerilla, Brigands, and Highway Robbers"; the other to authorize capital punishment for thefts, burglary, and arson.
+These laws were targeted at blacks and enforced disproportionately against blacks, but did not discuss race explicitly.

-Tennessee law permitted Blacks to testify against Whites in 1865, but this change did not immediately take practical effect in the lower courts.
+Tennessee law permitted blacks to testify against whites in 1865, but this change did not immediately take practical effect in the lower courts.
 Blacks could not sit on juries.
-Still on the books were laws specifying capital punishment for a Black man who raped a White woman.
+Still on the books were laws specifying capital punishment for a black man that raped a white woman.

 Tennessee enacted new vagrancy and enticement laws in 1875.